chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 You are also charged for AWS CodeBuild if you go over 100 build minutes per month.
 If you are committing and deploying only a few changes a month you should not see any charges for CodeBuild.
 If you are frequently committing changes for deployment several times a day, several days a week during the month, you may see charges.
 [CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing)

-To delete the stacks and resources refer to the Clean Up section.
+To delete the stacks and resources refer [Deleting and Clean-Up](./Deleting-And-Clean-Up.md).

+## Tutorial 0

+Complete the steps listed in the [main README](../README.md) including the 1-2-3 Set-Up until you have a working initial deployment.
+If you completed the steps using the Web Console, go back and perform the steps using the AWS CLI as this tutorial will utilize the CLI.

 ### IAM: Create CloudFormation Service Role and Update User Roles to Use It